mabhisheksingh/blogapplication/frontend/README.md

 This is the React frontend for the Blog Application.
 It interacts with a Spring Boot backend secured by Keycloak.

 ## Features
-- User authentication with Keycloak
+- User authentication with Keycloak (login, logout, registration)
 - Role-based access control (USER, ADMIN, ROOT)
+- User listing and management:
+  - View all users with sorting (by role, enabled status, email verification)
+  - Enable/disable users (with permission checks)
+  - Delete users (with confirmation)
-- User listing and management (enable/disable, edit, sort by role and enabled status)
+  - View and sort by email verification status
-- Profile page with live user info from backend (shows role)
+  - Resend email verification (admin only)
+  - Visual status: green "Verified" or yellow "Verify Email" button
+- Profile page:
+  - View and edit profile details (name, email, bio, profile image, age)
+  - Change password
+  - View own posts
+- Registration page:
+  - Custom registration form with validation (email, password, age, profile image upload)
+  - JPG/PNG profile image upload with size/type validation
+- Modern UI with React Bootstrap
 - Global error handling with modal popup
-- Modern UI with React Bootstrap
+- Loading and error states for all major actions
+- Responsive design for desktop and mobile

 ## Getting Started